-Downgraded Delta still pummels storm-weary Louisiana
+With whipping winds, Delta drenches Louisiana, Mississippi

 Delta, the 25th named storm of an unprecedented Atlantic hurricane season, made the record books when it struck the Gulf Coast.
 It was the first Greek-alphabet-named hurricane to hit the continental U.S. And it became the 10th named storm to hit the mainland U.S. this year, breaking a century-old record set in 1916, according to Colorado State University researcher Phil Klotzbach.

-The storm’ was projected to move into northern Mississippi on Saturday and then into the Tennessee Valley as a tropical depression.
+The storm was projected to move then into the Tennessee Valley later Saturday and into Sunday as a tropical depression.

 Delta was the fourth named storm to strike Louisiana in 2020.
 Tropical Storm Marco fizzled as it hit the southeast Louisiana tip just three days before Laura struck.
 And Tropical Storm Cristobal caused damage in southeast Louisiana in June.